For many years the SAR has recognized the many common bonds of purpose and principles shared by the SAR and the Boy Scouts of America.

 (A free Adobe Reader is available to view these files on your computer.
 Please Click on the Get Adobe Reader logo)

 1. Completed Application Form, signed by you and your parent/guardian.
 Also, the BSA Unit Leader must sign the bottom of the 2nd page, certifying the accuracy of the facts as they relate to the scout's scouting record.
+(This requiires Microsoft Word or its equlivent to open)

 2. The four generation Ancestry Chart.